eslint/rfcs/designs/2019-move-to-async-api/README.md

 - We have functionality that cannot be supported with the current synchronous API.
 For example, ESLint verifying files in parallel, formatters printing progress state, formatters printing results in streams etc. A move to an asynchronous API would be beneficial and a new `ESLint` class can be created with an async API in mind from the start.
 - Dynamic `import()` has arrived at Stage 4.
 The dynamic loading of ES modules requires asynchronous API.
 Migrating to asynchronous API opens up doors to write plugins/configs with ES modules.
-- The name of `CLIEngine`, our primary API, has caused confusion to the community.
-People try `Linter` class at first because the name sounds the main class of ESLint, then they notice it doesn't work as expected.
-We have a lot of issues that say "please use `CLIEngine` instead."
-The name of the new class, `ESLint`, is our primary API clearly.
+- The name of `CLIEngine`, our primary API, has caused confusion in the community and is sub-optimal.
+We have a lot of issues that say "please use `CLIEngine` instead.".
+A new class, `ESLint`, while fixing other issues, will also make our primary API more clear.

 ## Detailed Design